Inflatable boats are durable, but like any other equipment, proper maintenance is a must to keep your dinghy in good condition.

 But, worry not.

-First off, inflate your boat in a quiet place and try to listen for the leak.
+First off, inflate your boat in a very quiet place and try to listen for the leak.
 If you hear any hissing and can narrow the area down, you’re golden.
-Use a spray bottle to identify the exact source of the leak.
+Use a spray bottle filled with your soapy water to identify the exact source of the leak.

 If you have no idea where the leak is coming from, spread the solution over the boat with a hand towel or large sponge and look for bubbles.
 Escaping air would lead to the formation of bubbles over time; if you see bubbles forming in an area, that’s where your leak is coming from.